Coronavirus Cases Are Surging. The Contact Tracing Workforce Is Not

 Loading...

 "Slow-ish growth" is how Danielle Allen describes these workforce numbers.
 She's director of the Edmond J. Safra Center for Ethics at Harvard University, and a co-author of a handbook of COVID-19 policy.
 "We've only gotten halfway to our national goal for the amount of personnel we should have in place," she says.
-"100,000 [contact tracers] is the baseline the country needs and should always have going forward — forever.
+"One-hundred thousand [contact tracers] is the baseline the country needs and should always have going forward — forever.
 COVID or no COVID."

-Crystal Watson of the Center for Health Security, who collaborated with NPR on the survey agrees.
+Crystal Watson of the Center for Health Security, who collaborated with NPR on the survey, agrees.
 "Contact tracing seems to have stalled — or become less of a priority in many places," she says.
 "That is — in a lot of cases — understandable, given the case numbers that we're seeing, but I think it's still very important to have these workforces in place."

-Only four states — Alaska, Maine, New Hampshire, and Vermont, along with Washington, D.C. — currently have enough workers to investigate their coronavirus cases, according to an NPR analysis of how contact tracing staffing matches up with need.
-Three more states — Michigan, Montana, and Hawaii — have enough when reserve staff are included.
-And 38 states do not have enough.
+Only three states — Maine, New Hampshire and Vermont — along with Washington, D.C., currently have enough workers to investigate their coronavirus cases, according to an NPR analysis of how contact tracing staffing matches up with need.
+Three more states — Michigan, Montana and Hawaii — have enough when reserve staff are included.
+And 39 states do not have enough.

 The analysis, based on state case counts over the past 14 days, was done using the Contact Tracing Workforce Estimator developed by The Fitzhugh Mullan Institute for Health Workforce Equity at the George Washington University.
 As in June, NPR assumed workers are calling 10 contacts per case and that tracers reach 45% of contacts and follow up with them every other day.
 It's a conservative estimate, to reflect the real-world challenges health workers face.

-Cases surges and testing delays hinder efforts
+Case surges and testing delays hinder efforts

 High case counts in many states across the country are likely contributing to staffing shortfalls.
 In Texas, Florida and California, for instance, NPR's analysis suggests around 30,000 contact tracers would be needed in each state to keep up with the current spread.